 - 1.1 The Irish Film Classification Office (IFCO), (formerly known as the Film Censor's Office) is a statutory body established under the aegis of the Department of Justice and Equality.
-It was established on a statutory basis pursuant to the Censorship of Film Act 1923.
+It was established on a statutory basis pursuant to the Censorship of Films Act 1923.
 Its role was expanded by the various Censorship of Films Acts and the Video Recordings Act, 1989. - 1.2 The Office is based in Smithfield, Dublin 7.
-Staffing consists of a Director of Film Classification, an Office Manager and five other civil servants.
-In addition, five Assistant Classifiers provide services to IFCO on a contract for service basis, as provided for in S.2. of the Censorship of Films (Amendment) Act 1992. - 1.3 In accordance with the above Acts, the principal functions of IFCO are: - 1.
-To examine and certify all cinema films and videos/DVDs supplied in Ireland and which are not otherwise exempt from classification; - 2.
-To provide the public and parents in particular with a modern and dependable system of classification that: - a) protects children and young persons - b) has regard for freedom of expression - c) has respect for the values of Irish society; - 3.
-The licensing of retail and wholesale outlets to sell or rent videos/DVDs; - 4.
+Staffing consists of a Director of Film Classification, an Office Manager and four other civil servants.
+In addition, five Assistant Classifiers provide services to IFCO on a contract for service basis, as provided for in section 2 of the Censorship of Films (Amendment) Act 1992. - 1.3 In accordance with the above Acts, the principal functions of IFCO are: - 1.
+To examine and certify all cinema films and videos/DVDs supplied in Ireland and which are not otherwise exempt from classification; - To examine those video games rated 18 by PEGI to ensure compliance with the Video Recordings Act 1989; - 3.
+To provide the public and parents in particular with a modern and dependable system of classification that: - a) protects children and young persons - b) has regard for freedom of expression - c) has respect for the values of Irish society; - 4.
+The licensing of retail and wholesale outlets to sell or rent videos/DVDs; and - 5.
 Providing An Garda Síochána with certificates for court proceedings involving the above Acts.